To Challenge or Not To Challenge

 You challenge a will by filing an appropriate petition in the state probate court that has control over the decedent’s estate.
 The type of petition, the basis for the challenge, and the likely results depend on the state law where the court is located.
-Each state has their own rules, some of which differ greatly from one another.
-These include the deadline for filing your challenge and whom must be notified regarding the challenge.
+Each state has its own rules, some of which differ greatly from one another.
+These include the deadline for filing your challenge and who must be notified regarding the challenge.
 Violating these rules can delay and increase the expense of your challenge, or result in it being lost.

 Disadvantage of Challenging a Will

 Challenging a will because you believe your inheritance should be greater usually involves the risk of violating the “no-contest clause” that is typically found in a will.
 If your challenge fails, the will is valid and the no-contest clause will prevent you from receiving your initial inheritance that was left to you in the will.
 State laws vary regarding the conditions under which a no-contest clause is valid, so it is important to know the law in your state before deciding whether or not to challenge a will